abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 It is important to develop the ability of attending to and following through on our resolutions.
-That's because, after setting our resolve concerning some activity, we often find ourselves experiencing restlessness or boredom when actually engaged in that activity—whether it's meditation or some mundane task.
+That's because, after setting our resolve concerning some activity, we often find ourselves experiencing restlessness or boredom when actually engaged in that activity---whether it's meditation or some mundane task.
 When that happens, we end up replacing what we're doing with something else, and the cycle begins again.